 A criminal attack may involve being mugged, beaten up, attacked with a weapon or sexually assaulted.
 Domestic violence and child abuse are also types of criminal attacks that people begin criminal injury claims for.

-In any of the above instances there are likely be visible physical injuries to cope with – bruises, cuts or even broken bones.
+In any of the above instances, there are likely to be visible physical injuries to cope with – bruises, cuts or even broken bones.

 Some victims even find it hard to live their life as they did before the incident in question.